What if your child won’t eat dinner?

 i) Dinner is not the place to teach someone to eat.
 If it’s not, don’t try!

 ii) Don’t fight.
-Whatever is happening – about the food – do not push, upset, argue with a child, if you want them to eat.
+Whatever is happening – about the food – do not push, get upset, argue with a child, if you want them to eat.

 iii) Pre-dinner routine.
 A pre-dinner routine is important for all children, but more so for those with sensory needs.
 Ensuring they are able to come to the table in a relaxed state really helps.